JeremiahKaren/35percent.github.io/new-council-homes.md

 ![](http://35percent.org/img/1500councilhomes.png)
 *Extract from [2014 Cabinet report](http://moderngov.southwark.gov.uk/documents/s47488/Report%20Long%20term%20plans%20for%20the%20delivery%20of%20new%20council%20homes.pdf)*

-Five years on and we have taken a look at whether Councillor John has delivered on his manifesto pledge.
-[Official statistics](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/674346/LT_116.xlsx) from the government's [live tables](https://www.gov.uk/government/statistical-data-sets/live-tables-on-dwelling-stock-including-vacants) on local authority dwelling stock show that since the manifesto pledge in 2014 there has been a net reduction in Southwark's council housing stock of 540 council homes.
+Six years on and we have taken a look at whether Councillor John has delivered on his manifesto pledge.
+[Official statistics](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/674346/LT_116.xlsx) from the government's [live tables](https://www.gov.uk/government/statistical-data-sets/live-tables-on-dwelling-stock-including-vacants) on local authority dwelling stock show that since the manifesto pledge in 2013 there has been a net reduction in Southwark's council housing stock of 540 council homes.

 ![](http://35percent.org/img/livetableextract.png)
 *Extract from the government's [Live Table 116](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/674346/LT_116.xlsx)*